 - 7.1.9 With reference to this point table 5.5 contains the Savills House Price Forecast which identifies an 18.8% increase in house prices in the North West over the period from the beginning of 2022 to the end of 2026.
 Over the same period the tender price index is forecast to rise from 350 to 412 (the latest available forecast figure for 3Q26), this equates to 17.71%.
 Based on present estimates, costs may be very slightly below values over the next 5 years.
 As noted above using current costs and values today, may then result in an under estimate of the viability position over this next 5 year period. - 7.1.10 The coronavirus (COVID 19) pandemic has given rise to an unprecedented set of circumstances.
 There remains a degree of uncertainty in terms of the ultimate impact of the pandemic on the property market.
 A significant number of house sales have taken place over the last 12 months however this sales evidence is not yet publically available.
 As a result there is also a lack of available current market evidence on which to base an assessment notwithstanding the rise in house prices identified by Land Registry in their published house price index data.
-The appraisal inputs that we have adopted as outlined in table 6.7 are considered to represent a reasonable average position.
+The appraisal inputs that we have adopted as outlined in table 6.8 are considered to represent a reasonable average position.
 This will allow the decision maker to form a judgement as to an appropriate level of planning contributions that can be supported by new development in the Borough. - 7.1.11 To ensure that in reaching this judgement, the decision maker is fully informed about the range of possible viability outcomes we have sought to "stress test" the FVA results.
-This has been carried out using sensitivity testing to understand the impact on viability of changes in various appraisal assumptions. - 7.1.12 This further sensitivity testing demonstrates the impact of changes in landowner and developer returns and also changes to normal construction costs (inclusive of fees and contingencies) and sales prices. - 7.1.13 In sensitivity testing the changes to landowner return we have modelled +/-£50,000 per net developable acre (£123,500 per net hectare) changes to the BLV.
-We have also prepared a sensitivity test adopting a developers profit for the market housing in line with the range contained in the PPG at 15% and 20% of GDV respectively.
-The results of this sensitivity testing are contained in following tables:
+This has been carried out using sensitivity testing to understand the impact on viability of changes in various appraisal assumptions. - 7.1.12 This further sensitivity testing demonstrates the impact of changes in landowner and developer returns and also changes to normal construction costs (inclusive of fees and contingencies) and sales prices. - 7.1.13 In sensitivity testing the changes to landowner return we have modelled +/- \pounds 50,000 per net developable acre (£123,500 per net hectare) changes to the BLV, subject to a minimum BLV of £50,000 per net developable acre (£123,500 per net developable hectare).
+We have also prepared a sensitivity test adopting a developers profit for market housing in line with the range contained in the PPG at 15% and 20% of GDV respectively.

+7.1.14 The results of this sensitivity testing are contained in following tables: